Hydroleo50/UBXDC/README.md

 # Installation
 Its a command line tool for now.
 I might implement a GUI version in the future.

+For the Java version:
 All you need is the binxdcon.java file, so first download that.
 1. Make sure you have Java installed (If not, install it)
-2. In the same folder as the binxdcon.java file, run:
+2. In the same folder as the binxdcon.java file, open a terminal or cmd prompt and run:
 ```
 javac binxdcon.java
 ```